odabugs/kof-combo-hitboxes/README.txt

 King of Fighters '98UMFE and 2002UM hitbox viewer https://github.com/odabugs/kof-combo-hitboxes

-To compile with MinGW: make.bat
-Compilation with Visual Studio currently not yet tested.
+To compile with MinGW: make.bat (native), ./make (Linux + MinGW or Cygwin) Compilation with Visual Studio currently not supported.

+Usage notes:
+- Requires Windows Vista or newer, with Windows Aero and Desktop Window Manager (DWM) enabled.
+- Start either KOF '98UMFE or KOF 2002UM, then start the viewer .exe.
+- Additional instructions and hotkeys are presented upon program startup.

 TODO:
 - Support loading settings (e.g., box colors) from a config file.